Hair Analysis for Toxic Metal Testing

 A favorite for the client as well, because it is low-cost, easy, non-invasive and can be done in the comfort of their own home.

 We live in a world that is toxic and these toxins accumulate in our bodies and cause poor health.
-Toxic metals like mercury, cadmium, arsenic, lead, aluminum, antimony, uranium and more are found on a daily basis in your food, air and water.
+Toxic metals like mercury, cadmium, arsenic, lead, aluminum, antimony, uranium and more are found on a daily basis in your food, air, and water.

-When these toxins build up in your tissues and organs they lead to brain dysfunction, a weakened immune system, hormone and central nervous system disruption, gastrointestinal damage, nutritional deficiencies ,and degradation of organs and system functions, which leaves the body vulnerable to a vast array of debilitating conditions, symptoms, diseases, syndromes and disorders.
+When these toxins build up in your tissues and organs they lead to brain dysfunction, a weakened immune system, hormone and central nervous system disruption, gastrointestinal damage, nutritional deficiencies ,and degradation of organs and system functions, which leaves the body vulnerable to a vast array of debilitating conditions, symptoms, diseases, syndromes, and disorders.

-Symptoms and Conditions Linked to Metal Toxicity
+Symptoms and Conditions Linked

 Some of the most common conditions linked to metal toxicity include Alzheimer's, autism, arthritis, candida overgrowth, gastrointestinal disorders, auto-immune disorders, insomnia, Parkinson's, thyroid disorders, multiple sclerosis, rheumatoid arthritis, schizophrenia, bi-polar disorder, depression, anxiety disorders, kidney and liver disease, chronic fatigue, infertility, and hypertension, but there are many more.